dfc-efficiency/portfolio_optimizer_api_doc/source/index.html.md

 }
 ```

-This endpoint creates a portfolio if it does not already exist for the given (UserId, Name).
+This endpoint creates a portfolio.
+The tuple (UserId, Name) must be unique.
+Return an error if (UserId, Name) already exists in the database.

 ### HTTP Request